Minerva Reefs

-The Minerva Reefs (Ongo Teleki) are a group of two submerged atolls located in the Pacific Ocean between Fiji, Niue and Tonga.
+The Minerva Reefs (Ongo Teleki) are a group of two submerged atolls located in the Pacific Ocean between Fiji and Tonga.
 The islands are the subject of a territorial dispute between Fiji and Tonga, and in addition were briefly claimed by American Libertarians as the centre of a micronation, the Republic of Minerva.

 Name

 The reefs were named after the whaleship Minerva, wrecked on what became known as South Minerva after setting out from Sydney in 1829.
 Many other ships would follow, for example Strathcona, which was sailing north soon after completion in Auckland in 1914.
 In both cases most of the crew saved themselves in whaleboats or rafts and reached the Lau Islands in Fiji.

 History

 The reefs were first known to Europeans by the crew of the brig Rosalia, commanded by Lieutenant John Garland, which was shipwrecked there in 1807.
-The Oriental Navigator for 1816 recorded Garland’s discovery under the name Rosaretta Shoal, warning that it was “a dangerous shoal, on which the Rosaretta, a prize belonging to his Majesty's ship Cornwallis, was wrecked on her passage from Pisco, in Peru, to Port Jackson, in 1807”.
-It noted that it was “composed of hard coarse sand and coral”, a description that must have come from Garland’s report.
-It also said that “from the distressed situation of the prize-master, Mr. Garland”, the shoal’s extent could not be ascertained, and concluded: “The situation is not to be considered as finally determined”.
+The Oriental Navigator for 1816 recorded Garland's discovery under the name Rosaretta Shoal, warning that it was “a dangerous shoal, on which the Rosaretta, a prize belonging to his Majesty's ship Cornwallis, was wrecked on her passage from Pisco, in Peru, to Port Jackson, in 1807”.
+It noted that it was “composed of hard coarse sand and coral”, a description that must have come from Garland's report.
+It also said that “from the distressed situation of the prize-master, Mr. Garland”, the shoal's extent could not be ascertained, and concluded: “The situation is not to be considered as finally determined”.
 It cited different coordinates from those given by Garland: 30°10 South, longitude 173°45' East.

 The reefs were put on the charts by Captain John Nicholson of LMS Haweis in December 1818 as reported in The Sydney Gazette 30 January 1819.
 Captain H. M. Denham of HMS Herald surveyed the reefs in 1854 and renamed them after the Australian whaler Minerva which ran aground on South Minerva Reef on 9 September 1829.